magento/magento2-functional-testing-framework/docs/guides/selectors.md

 `+`|Adjacent Sibling Combinator|Allows you to select an element THAT FOLLOWS DIRECTLY AFTER another specified element.|`#idname + .classname`
 `~`|General Sibling Combinator|Allows you to select an element THAT FOLLOWS (directly or indirectly) another specified element.|`#idname ~ .classname`

-Examples of CSS attribute operators and their purpose
+Examples of CSS attribute operators and their purpose:

 Symbol|Purpose|Example
 ---|---|---